Winter Haven Pedestrian Accident Lawyers Helping Clients Fight to Recover Compensation for Their Injuries

 In Florida, there are laws for both drivers and pedestrians to follow in order to stay safe.
 For example, pedestrians have the right of way when crossing a road on a marked or unmarked crosswalk; however, a pedestrian should use good sense and not enter a crosswalk when a vehicle is already driving on it.

 Likewise, a pedestrian should not walk or jog on the roadway if there is a sidewalk available.
 A driver that veers into the sidewalk and hits a pedestrian may be at fault for any injuries, but if the pedestrian was using the roadway when he or she should have been on a sidewalk, then the pedestrian may share responsibility for the accident.
-It’s important to note that all cases are different so it is best to consult with an attorney to determine the strength of your case.
+It’s important to note that all cases are different so it is best to consult with a Winter Haven pedestrian accident lawyer to determine the strength of your case.

 Who Is Financially Liable for a Pedestrian Accident in Florida?